-Here is an article by GK Eckert on 3 Rules of Thumbs on how to write songs.
+Here is an article by GK Eckert on Three Rules of Thumb on how to write songs.
 These rules can be quite useful during the songwriting process.
 Are these the only rules?
 Not really, But they are a place to start.
 For each point I will include a brief commentary.
 You can also jump into the conversation by making comments.

 Guest Article by GK Eckert